cockroachdb/docs/v2.1/explain-analyze.md

 Field | Description
 ------+------------
-&lt;ProcessorName&gt;/&lt;n&gt; | The processor and processor ID used to read data into the SQL execution engine.
+&lt;ProcessorName&gt;/&lt;n&gt; | The processor and processor ID used to read data into the SQL execution engine.<br><br>A processor is a component that takes streams of input rows, processes them according to a specification, and outputs one stream of rows.
+For example, an "aggregator" aggregates input rows.
 &lt;index&gt;@&lt;table&gt; | The index used.
 Out | The output columns.
 @&lt;n&gt; | The index of the column relative to the input.